Guangzongxing/Guangzongxing.github.io/content/post/Talent_2024/index.md

 projects: []
 ---

 I was selected as a ‘Young Innovative Talent’ by the 2024 Ningbo Yongjiang Talent Programme for a period of five years.
-I will conduct fundamental research on discovering new permanent magnets using first-principles calculations and machine learning techniques.”
+I will conduct fundamental research on discovering new permanent magnets using first-principles calculations and machine learning techniques.